6 Customer-Friendly Ways To Thwart Product Returns

 Provide social proof

 70% of shoppers consult reviews or ratings before purchasing, and 71% agree that consumer reviews make them more comfortable that they are buying the right product (Source: The Review of Reviews – PeopleClaim).
 Shoppers can better ascertain whether the product meets their requirements by browsing through customer reviews and answers to past customers’ questions such as those relating to size and fit.
 Here, online leather bag startup, Linjer makes a great example:

 Image source: www.linjer.co/collections/men-minimalist-watches

-You can also offer personalised customer service via phone and online chats to provide assistance such as product advice to help customers with their decision making.
+You can also offer personalized customer service via phone and online chats to provide assistance such as product advice to help customers with their decision-making.

 Improve your delivery service

 While it may not be fully possible to guarantee on-time deliveries so that you never had to process a return due to an item reaching the customer too late, the carriers you use and their service level can often affect your delivery service, and in turn, your customer experience.
 Therefore, you should still strive to improve what is within your control, that is to minimize the chances of late deliveries that are caused by inefficiencies of your carriers or delivery setup.

 Most importantly, be sure that your product is of good quality and meets what has been promised online.

 Giving your customer a product drastically different from how it was featured online is a surefire way to guarantee that demand for returns is coming your way and to also convince the customer to never purchase from you again.